ubcgif/dcip2d/content/backgroundtheory.rst

-The forward modelling for the DC potentials and IP apparent chargeabilities and secondary potentials is accomplished using a finite difference technique to solve equation [eq:dcForward].
+The forward modelling for the DC potentials and IP apparent chargeabilities and secondary potentials is accomplished using a finite difference technique to solve equation :eq:`dcForward`.
 The program which performs this calculation is .
 In Version  we include the option to calculate IP data by multiplying the sensitivity matrix :math:`\mathbf{J}` by the chargeability provided by user.
 That is, we